sumitsourav/vending_machine/README.md

 * Black Coffee sugarless -> BCSL
 * Milk Coffee sugarless -> MCSL

-* For seeding the DB add these lines of code to your seed.rb file and then run `rake db:seed`
+* For seeding the DB add the below lines of code to your seed.rb file and then run `rake db:seed`
 * you can change the quantity of the ingredients to what ever you want (should be greater than 0).

 ```ruby